GouPals/goupals-ios-app/README.md

 ### Source Code

-All source code is present in the src folder. <br />
+All source code is present in the **src** folder. <br />

-The entry point of the application is the app.js class.
+The entry point of the application is the **app.js** class.
 All startup files will be used when starting the application.

 #### Startup files

-- **config file**: is used for setting configuration.
-For now, this file only ensures that a JWT private key has been set.
+- **config.js**: This file is used for setting configuration.
+For now, it only ensures that a JWT private key has been set.
+- **database.js**: This file is used for creating the tables in the database when the application starts.
+It imports the data models and create them to create a table instance that can then be persisted into the database.
+To create the tables in the database, it is used the **sync** method on the **sequelize** object.
+This object is taken from the file responsible for creating the connection with the database.
+- **logging**: This file ensures to log the error message into log .log files to keep track of server exceptions.
+For logging, we use the **winston** library.
+There are two types of logging files. **logfile.log** is used to store errors raised by express when treating request whereas "**uncaughtExceptions.log**is used for uncaught errors that occurred outside of request treatments.
+- **routes**: This file is responsible for redirecting requests to the different APIs.

 #### Authentication